 I don’t have photos of the ka24de during removal but this image shows a ca18det during removal.
 The removal process will be the same.

 Image showing the ca18det supported by the engine hoist (puller) after removal from the engine bay.

 Congratulations, you have now gone from this:

-Check back soon for Part 2: Installing the CA18DET.
+Check back in one week for the follow-up guide.
+Part 2: Installing the CA18DET.